How to Make Green Beer - The Official Party Punch of St. Patrick's Day!

 In general, craft beer purists tend not to chase the Leprechaun when brewing their own beers, so you won't find many commercially available green beers.

 Listen, if Chicago can turn half of a river green for their rolling St. Patrick's Day Party (you remember the scene in The Fugitive, right?), then you can certainly fill up a pint glass with two simple ingredients: beer and a food dye.
-For starters, take your favorite mass-produced pilsner, or any light beer for that matter, and add green food coloring to it.
+For starters, take your favorite mass-produced beer, or any light beer for that matter, and add green food coloring to it.
+It couldn't be more simple.

 Lighter pale ales and American blonde ales also make good substitutes for big-beverage lagers, especially if you only drink craft beer.
 As for darker beers, you will just need to play around with the levels of food coloring to get the desired look.